Journal Articles and Book Chapters

-Notes Toward Racial and Gender Justice Ally Practice in Legal Academia, forthcoming in Presumed Incompetent (eds.
-Gabriella Gutierrez y Muhs, Angela P. Harris, Carmen Gonzalez and Yolanda Niemann) (2011).
+Notes Toward Racial and Gender Justice Ally Practice in Legal Academia, in Presumed Incompetent: The Intersections of Race and Class for women in Academia (eds.
+Gabriella Gutierrez y Muhs, Angela P. Harris, Carmen Gonzalez and Yolanda Niemann) (Utah University Press, 2012).

 Laws as Tactics, 21 Colum.
 J. Gender & L. 442 (2011).